Updated: September 23, 2022.

 Here’s where you can get a test:

 - You can pick up your free at-home COVID-19 tests at your pharmacy or doctor’s office.
+You may need to show your red, white, and blue Medicare card to get your free over-the-counter COVID-19 tests.
 Please visit this site to see a partial list of pharmacies offering the tests or contact your pharmacy to find out if they have the Medicare-covered at-home COVID-19 tests.
-Be sure to bring your red, white and blue Medicare card when you pick up your tests.

 - If your SCAN plan includes the over-the-counter (OTC) benefit, at-home COVID tests are included in the catalog so you can use your OTC allowance to order the test.
 Note: If you buy an at-home COVID-19 test using your OTC allowance, you will not be reimbursed for the cost.